franck-fourel/shio/README.md

 i-311daf06   172.31.27.46    Linux    linux      x64    1      1731977216
 ```

-This creates the `blah` slot on the machines and spits out the list of machines that the verb applied to.
+This creates the `blah` slot on the machines and spits out the list of machines that the verb, `createSlot` applied to.

 We can verify that they were created by running